juju/docs/src/en/developer-testing.md

 intended platform and performs the expected configuration steps.
 Examples of things to test in each charm is:

-- After install, expose, and adding of required relations, the service is running correctly (such as listening on the intended ports).
+- After install, expose, and adding of required relations, the application is running correctly (such as listening on the intended ports).
 - Adding, removing, and re-adding a relation should work without error.
-- Setting configuration values should result in a change reflected in the service's operation or configuration.
+- Setting configuration values should result in a change reflected in the application's operation or configuration.

 ## Where to put tests

 The charm directory should contain a sub-directory named 'tests'.
 This directory will be scanned by a test runner for executable files.
-The executable files will be run in lexical order by the test runner, with a Juju environment.
+The executable files will be run in lexical order by the test runner, with a default Juju model.
 The tests can make the following assumptions:

 - A minimal install of the release of Ubuntu which the charm is targeted at will be available.
 - A version of Juju is installed and available in the system path.
-- A Juju environment with no services deployed inside it is already bootstrapped, and will be the default for command line usage.
+- A Juju model with no applications deployed inside it is already bootstrapped, and will be the default for command line usage.
 - The CWD is the `tests` directory off the charm root.
 - Full access to other public charms will be available to build a solution of